mahmoud-elgamal22/notes-app-android-compose/README.md

-# notes-app-android-compose
+# 📝 Notes App

-Notes App is a simple note-taking application built using Jetpack Compose.
-It allows you to easily add, delete, and organize your notes with essential features to enhance productivity.
+A simple notes application built with Jetpack Compose, allowing users to create, view, and manage their notes easily.

+## 📋 Features

+- **Swipe to Delete**: Easily remove notes with a swipe gesture. ✋
+- **Bottom Navigation Bar**: Navigate between different sections of the app:
+  - **Home**: View all notes. 🏠
+  - **Favorites**: Access your favorite notes. ⭐
+- **Floating Action Button**: Quickly add new notes. ➕
+- **Add Note Dialog**: Enter a title and description, and choose a color for your note. 🎨

+## 🚀 Getting Started

+### Prerequisites

+- Android Studio
+- Kotlin
+- Jetpack Compose